edgecase/dieter/README.md

 * Throw a FileNotFoundException instead of failing silently when files in a manifest aren't found
 * Directory contents are listed in alphabetical order (avoids intermittent failures due to file directory order on Linux)
 * Rewritten internals, with more reliable and consistent string and filename handling
+* Referring to X.js.dieter as X.js is no longer supported

 ### Version 0.3.0
 * Use v8 for Less, Hamlcoffee and CoffeeScript